Innovative Capstone Assessment Models Beyond the Thesis in Master’s Psychology Programmes

 Abstract

 Service Learning (SL) is understood as a reciprocal relationship between the learners and the beneficiaries of a social engagement initiative run by the learners, in which the learners are accompanied by the lecturer to integrate the encounter into their mainstream learning by means of systematic reflection.
 This method of teaching and learning is becoming a common phenomenon in institutions of higher education across the globe.
 In order to make it sustainable, the initiatives and processes around SL need to be institutionalised.
-The aim of this book-chapter is to reflect on the role of the University President in the implementation and […]
+The aim of this book-chapter is to reflect on the role of the University President in […]

 Secularisation among Lapsed-Christian Youth in Nairobi